 Here, there is no doubt that the plaintiff has a constitutionally protected interest in both his continued employment as a police officer and in his professional reputation.
 See Gantert, 168 N.H. at 648 (citations omitted); Duchesne, 167 N.H. at 782-83.
-On the other hand, it can also be said that "[t]he government has a great interest in placing on the Laurie List officers whose confidential personnel files may contain exculpatory information."
+On the other hand, it can also be said that "[t]he government has a great interest in placing on the 'Laurie List' officers whose confidential personnel files may contain exculpatory information."
 Gantert, 168 N.H. at 649 (emphasis omitted).
-Thus, the only inquiry that remains is to balance the two interests and determine whether, based upon the facts alleged in the complaint as assumed to be true, the plaintiff was afforded sufficient process prior to being placed on the EES.
+Thus, the only inquiry that remains is to balance the two interests and determine whether, based upon the facts alleged in the Petition as assumed to be true, the plaintiff was afforded sufficient process.
 The Court holds that he was.

-The plaintiff acknowledges that he participated in the internal investigation in 2006, that he spoke with both the investigating sergeant and with the chief of police regarding the investigation, and that, knowing his reduced procedural protections as a probationary employee, he chose to resign instead of participating further in the internal investigation.
-(See Petition ¶¶ 11-13; Pl.'s Obj.
+The plaintiff does not argue that he was deprived of pre-deprivation due process.
+(PI.'s Obj.
 Mot.
-Dismiss ¶ 30.)
-While it is true that the plaintiff was never given a separate opportunity for an EES-specific hearing prior to his name being included on the list, this additional process is not required if the officer is afforded sufficient pre-deprivation process during the underlying investigation and disciplinary proceeding.
-See Gantert, 168 N.H. at 649-50 (after noting that the plaintiff was afforded sufficient process during the department's internal investigation, holding that "[t]here is no need for a more formalized hearing or additional process before an officer is placed on the "Laurie List." (emphasis in original)).
-Based on the allegations in the Petition, the Court finds that, in light of the competing interests at stake, the plaintiff was afforded sufficient process before being place on the EES and he fails to state a claim for a violation of his pre-deprivation due process rights.
+Dismiss ¶ 20.)
+Instead, relying on Gantert, the plaintiff asserts that he is entitled to additional post-deprivation process after being placed on the EES.
+(Id. ¶ 20.)
+However, this additional process is not required if the officer is afforded sufficient pre-deprivation process during the underlying investigation and disciplinary proceeding.
+See Gantert, 168 N.H. at 649-50 (after noting that the plaintiff was afforded sufficient process during the department's internal investigation, holding that "[t]here is no need for a more formalized hearing or additional process before an officer is placed on the 'Laurie List.'" (emphasis in original)).
+Indeed, the plaintiff in Gantert was not arguing for additional post-deprivation process, rather he was challenging the trial court's finding that he was provided sufficient pre-deprivation due process.
+Id. at 647.